SimonJWales/StarCitizen.Hal.Extractor/README.md

 * Fork this repo if you want to play around with the code (and improve it)

 ## General Installation (standalone version)
-* Download the latest version of [HAL Extractor from the Microsoft Windows Store](https://sc-hal.com/hal-x/latest)
+* Download the latest version of [HAL Extractor from the Microsoft Windows Store](https://www.microsoft.com/store/productId/9NFJWG6RNXRP?ocid=pdpshare)
-* Once installed, you can find the application in the apps list, as usual.
+* Once installed, you can find the application in the apps list, as usual; Start > All > H > HAL Extractor

 ## How to (standalone version)
 * Open the application in the same way you open any other app on your device.